kevinkevink/FrameExtraction/README.txt

+#Frame Extraction (Created in 2020 for Wisconsin Autonomous)

+This was a simple frame extraction program that was designed to save a select number of frames from a series of videos, in order to create training data for the autonomous AI.

 Command: python FrameExtraction.py
 Looks for folder named input that contains ONLY videos to be parsed Places images in an already-created directory named output